 A Retail (adult-use or recreational) Cannabis Distributor License allows licensees to deliver wholesale products from a cultivator or manufacturer to a retail store.
 This is only a requirement for products that could be sold to recreational customers.
 Many vertically integrated operators are forced to use third party distributors to deliver products from their wholesale facilities to their own stores and to other customers.
 City Trees holds one of a limited number of distributor licenses that exist to serve the more than 60 medical dispensaries or retail stores and approximately 200 wholesalers in the state.
 Oasis is licensed to operate in the City of Las Vegas as a Dual-Licensed Medical Marijuana Dispensary and Marijuana Retail Store Business, and in the State of Nevada as a Medical Cannabis Dispensary Establishment and a Cannabis Retail Store.
-City Trees Production is licensed to operate in the State of Nevada as a Medical Cannabis Cultivation Facility and a Retail Cannabis Cultivator.
+City Trees Production is licensed to operate in the State of Nevada as a Medical Cannabis Distributor.
+City Trees is also licensed to operate in the State of Nevada as a Medical Cannabis Distributor.
 City Trees is also licensed to operate in the State of Nevada as a Medical Cannabis Cultivation Facility and a Retail Cannabis Cultivator.
-Please see "Our Business - Regulation and Licensure - Oasis LLC Licenses" for a complete list of state and local licenses held by the Oasis LLCs and "Our Business - Regulation and Licensure - Nevada Licenses and Regulations" for additional information regarding Nevada licensures.
+Please see "Our Business - Regulation and Licensure - Oasis LLC Licenses" for a complete list of state and local licenses held by the Oasis LLCs and "Our Business - Regulation and Licensure - Nevada License and Regulations" for additional information regarding Nevada licensures.